-The Risk Underlying Rural Areas Longitudinal (RURAL) Cohort Study is a longitudinal research project in select rural counties in Alabama, Kentucky, Louisiana and Mississippi.
-We seek to enroll approximately 4,000 participants from these communities, examining several different aspects of their health, including heart and lung function.
+The Risk Underlying Rural Areas Longitudinal (RURAL) Cohort Study is a longitudinal research project in select rural counties in Alabama, Kentucky, Louisiana, and Mississippi.
+We seek to enroll approximately 4,600 participants from these communities, examining several different aspects of their health, including heart and lung function.

 Broad goals of the RURAL Cohort Study include:

-- Identifying the distribution and determinants of heart and lung diseases in the RURAL communities
+- Identifying the frequency of and risk factors for heart and lung diseases in the RURAL communities

 - Identifying unique factors contributing to health disorders in these communities — including psychosocial, economic, and familial factors — and how they interact together